StrimCoder/Another-Way-to-Wish/README.md

 Watch them smile. 😊
 ```
 ---
-📢 Contribute
----
-Want to add a wish in your favorite language?

-Fork this repo, add a new file in the wishes/ folder and send a pull request.
----
-📜 License
----
-This project is licensed under the MIT License.
----
 ✨ Final Thought
 ---
 💡 Code is a language too — let your love compile and run successfully for life!